 You can divide the time throughout the day.

 Read when your child is in the bath.

 Read when your child is playing.

 Read when you are waiting in the car.

 Read every day for 20 minutes or more.

-At every Drive Thru event, your child will receive a free special book to take home as well as learning tool.
-At the Ellensburg Summer Bookmobile stops, children 0 through 5 years of age, receive a free book.
-Use the public library to expand your book collection.
+At every event, each child receives a free special book to take home as well as an educational tool.
+At the Ellensburg Summer Bookmobile stops, children birth through kindergarten, receive a free book.
+Families are invited to select Beneficial Books to add to home libraries.